arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Setting Up the Arduino IDE

-Get [here](https://www.arduino.cc/en/software) and install the latest version of the Arduino IDE, if not already done, and install the device drivers on your computer.
-Check also our [getting started tutorial](/tutorials/opta/getting-started) for more information about Opta™.
-Modbus RTU communication protocol will be implemented using the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) library, thus be sure to install the latest version of the library.
+If you haven't already, head over [here](https://www.arduino.cc/en/software) and install the most recent version of the Arduino IDE along with the necessary device drivers for your computer.
+For additional details on Opta™, see our [getting started tutorial](/tutorials/opta/getting-started).
+Make sure you install the latest version of the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) library because it will be used to implement the Modbus RTU communication protocol.

 ***`ArduinoModbus` library is dependent of the `ArduinoRS485` library; remember to install both libraries.***

 ### Connecting the Opta™ Over RS-485

-Refer to the following diagram for connecting two Opta™ devia via RS-485 interface.
+Refer to the following diagram for connecting two Opta™ devices via RS-485 interface.

 ![Connecting two Opta™ devices via RS485](assets/opta-modbus-connection.svg)

 ### Code Overview

-The objective of the example described below is to configure and use Modbus RTU communication protocol over RS-485 interface between two Opta™ devices.
+The goal of the example shown below is to configure and use the Modbus RTU communication protocol over the RS-485 interface between two Opta™ devices.

-Modbus is a Client-Server protocol, where the Modbus client is the requesting device and the Modbus server is the device will supply the information requested.
-Only one Modbus Client is allowed while multiple Modbus Servers are permitted.
-In this example an Opta™ Client is responsible for writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values while an Opta™ Server will poll for Modbus RTU requests and return values accordingly.
+In the Client-Server protocol known as Modbus, the requesting device is known as the Modbus Client, and the device that will provide the requested information is known as the Modbus Server.
+While several Modbus Servers are allowed, only one Modbus Client is authorized.
+In this example, an Opta™ Client is in charge of writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values, while an Opta™ Server will poll for Modbus RTU requests and return the appropriate values.

-To simplify the example's readability, the essential parts of the code used in this tutorial are explained in details.
+The crucial components of the code used in this tutorial are discussed in detail to make the example easier to read.

 #### Modbus RTU Client